 The so called “Right to reside and work in the country” does not grant me the right to live my life the way I want, provide me any safety, give me the same rights as my spouse, or prevent Canada from separating me from my family, Meg.
 All of this comes with citizenship.

 There is absolutely nothing for us in Canada

 There is not a single person in Canada, we know personally, who cares about us.
 In Canada I also haven’t witnessed anything towards Meg and I, but suspicion, jealousy and hostility.
 After the experience Meg and I had in Canada and dealing with it’s Immigration department, we do not want anything to do with this country.
 The truth is, I regret trusting Canada not to denigrate and waste so many years of our lives with it’s contemptuous and hateful immigration games.

 Meg and I are not done

-Meg and I can’t say with any degree of certainty what will happen to us in the future.
-We ourselves have no idea.
+Meg and I don't know what will happen to us in the future.
 But we won’t lie down and die, won’t give up, and will keep going until we can’t go any longer.
 There is no such thing as a happy ending, it is a Hollywood invention.
-In our case, the happy ending has started from the very beginning, when Meg and I met in Ukraine and stuck together no matter what.
-Our life, in itself, is the happy ending.
+In our case, the happy ending started from the very beginning, when Meg and I met in Ukraine and stuck together no matter what.
 Us being together and living life on our own terms is what’s worth it, is what it’s all about.

-We will go on, we will seek out people, place, country that we will love, that will want us to be part of it.
+We will go on, we will seek out people, place that we will love, and that will love us, that will want us to be part of it.
 We will continue to experience life.
-And as far as country is concerned, who knows… There are no answers, there are only choices, and as long as Meg and I listen to our hearts, I am sure, we will find the place to belong.
+And as far as country is concerned… There are no answers, there are only choices.
+As long as Meg and I listen to our hearts, I am convinced, we will find the place to belong.